ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“It has been discovered that C++ provides a remarkable facility for concealing the trivial details of a program — such as where its bugs are.”— David Keppel   ❞</i>
+<i>❝“In a room full of top software designers, if two agree on the same thing, that’s a majority.”— Bill Curtis   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->